DannyGoundaire/dannyg_measure/README.md

 # Installation
 * Download the Script
-* rename the folder "dannyg_measure" if necessary
-* Drag and Drop it into your "resources" folder
+* Drag and Drop the dannyg_measure folder into your "resources" folder
 * Add "ensure dannyg_measure" to your "server.cfg"
 * Add an Item named "measuringtape" to your inventory
 * Restart your server!